 Start a daily sit spot practice – NOW

 It’s very simple.
 Sit or lie somewhere with a window open, or on the deck (aka. as close to outside as possible) and simply use all your senses to experience what is going on outside.
 If you’re allowed out for exercise, find somewhere in nature down the road or in the backyard.
 What can you hear, see, touch, feel and taste?
 Are there birds calling?
 How many different bird calls can you identify?
 Is the wind rustling in the trees?
 What shapes are the clouds?
 What temperature is it on your skin?
 It’s essentially a nature meditation, but you don’t have to DO anything.
 Just be present and aware and observe.
 Do this daily around the same time of the day for 10-60mins with no distractions.
 You can journal your experiences afterwards.

-*Our friends over at Nature Philosophy are running a FREE 7 day Sit Spot Challenge this week – check it out here.
+*Our friends over at Nature Philosophy run FREE 7 day Sit Spot Challenges – check them out here.

 Sunshine your life

 Make sure you’re getting some daily sunshine.
 You’ll get a Vitamin D boost, plus it’ll be good for your mental and physical health too!
 The best time of the day to be in the sun is the early morning.
 Combine it with a sunrise viewing and a cuppa and you’ve started your day off in the best way possible – a sit spot AND sunshine.
 Head to bed at a reasonable time each night so you still get minimum 8 hours sleep, and don’t be tempted to lay in bed all day either!
 Ooops, too late?!

 *There’s stacks of research to back this up – such of which mentioned in this article here.